 LGBT Mental Health Certificate Overview

 The LGBT certificate offers the unique opportunity to take courses from national and international experts on LGBTQ psychology who may not teach on their campus.
-Instructors are either Fellows of the Rockway Institute who are Core Faculty in one of Alliant programs, or other national and international experts in LGBTQ psychology invited to teach for our students.
-In some courses, 2-4 different instructors work together to guide students through the ever-growing literature on LGBTQ psychology, and to help them develop the competencies they need to effectively serve LGBTQ communities.
+Instructors are either fellows of the Rockway Institute who are core faculty in one of Alliant programs, or other national and international experts in LGBTQ psychology who have been invited to teach our students.
+In some courses, two to four different instructors work together to guide students in their LGBT studies through the ever-growing literature on LGBTQ psychology, and to help them develop the competencies they need to effectively serve these communities.